-Virginia Tech offers a variety of academic resources and student support services designed support students in satisfying the requirements of the program and in achieving the programs' student learning outcomes (and associated benchmarks).
+Virginia Tech offers a variety of academic resources and student support services designed support students in satisfying the requirements of the program and in achieving the programs' student learning outcomes (and associated targets and benchmarks).
 As students may not be aware of the variety of academic resource and student support services available to them, a resource list has been posted to the program's Canvas site.
-Students are encouraged to peruse this list and consult with faculty if additional resources and/or student support services are needed.
+A list of services is also available at https://graduateschool.vt.edu/student-life/student-services.html.
+Students are encouraged to peruse these resources and consult with faculty if additional resources and/or student support services are needed.